The Best Thermostats That Work With Alexa

 Potential Concerns

-Being a new product on the market from a company without experience in this particular market, there are likely to be some growing pains both with hardware quality control and software.
-On the up side Wyze has a proven track record of learning from and improving any software issues with their products.
+Being a new Wi-Fi smart thermostat to the market from a company without experience in this particular segment, there are likely to be some growing pains both with hardware quality control and software.
+On the upside Wyze has a proven track record of learning from and improving any software issues with their products.

 Support, as is often the case with other smart devices, is a bit lacking.
 There are plenty of complaints in this regard, but Wyze is certainly not alone in this area with many brands in this list having similar problems.
 There is a decent product guide available for this smart thermostat, and the Wyze app can step you through a lot of the common issues, but that won’t help if you have a faulty device.

-After doing a deep dive on a whole range of thermostats that work with Alexa at different price points, I’ve narrowed the field down to the top 7, and selected the ecobee Smart Thermostat with voice control as the best in class model right now.
-This model tops the field in terms of features, control options, performance, and real world user experience.
+After doing a deep dive on a whole range of thermostats that work with Alexa at different price points, I’ve narrowed the field down to the top 8, and selected the ecobee Smart Thermostat with voice control as the best-in-class model right now.
+This model tops the field in terms of features, control options, performance, and real-world user experience.

 These systems all need a 24V supply, so if you need to run a high voltage system then the Sinopé Smart Wi-Fi Thermostat is the way to go.